Happy Hens – free range eggs is available in the below cities.

-Hens in our farm feed on grains, fresh greens, herbs and other foods formulated in-house, making for a balanced, healthy diet.
+Hens in our farm feed on grains, fresh greens, herbs and other 100% organic supplements formulated in-house, making for a balanced, healthy diet.

 Our feed is natural; no animal by-product is fed to our birds.
 The feed is free from antibiotics, hormones and synthetic supplements.

 In addition, our hens indulge in natural scavenging in the range and feed on highly nutritious greens, seeds and bugs.
-These feeding practices make them physically healthy and happy.
+These feeding practices helps our hens lay nutritious & the best tasting eggs.